What Is Satellite IoT? Closing Gaps in Global Connectivity

 guide-image

-According to some estimates, more than 6,000 satellites orbit the earth right now—around 3,000 of which are in LEO.
+According to some estimates, more than 6,000 satellites orbit the Earth—around 3,000 of which are in LEO.
 Many of these satellites are owned by the same entities, enabling corporations and government agencies to network them together.
 While most people are familiar with satellite applications like GPS tracking, this technology has only recently been leveraged for other networking applications like Internet access.

 Types of satellite IoT networks

-3GPP Release 17 has specified the use of GEO and LEO satellites for NTN IoT connectivity.
+3GPP Release 17 has specified the use of GEO and LEO satellites for IoT connectivity via Non-Terrestrial Networks (NTN).

 What are the benefits of satellite IoT?